Restricting access and delegating administration with Role-Based Access Control

 Roles are sets of configured permissions that can be assigned to groups, and they are configured from the Roles > Manage Roles configuration page.

 Out of the box, operations center offers two options - anonymous and authenticated.
-For this scenario, administrators will want to create 3 new roles in operations center with the following permissions:
+For this scenario, administrators want to create 3 new roles in operations center with the following permissions:

 Table 6.
 Sample roles for a CloudBees CI cluster